Seteco/Somorrostro/Running-behind-apache.md

 a2ensite netdata-ssl.conf && service apache2 reload
 ```

-## Dynamic proxy any netdata through an apache
+## Dynamically proxy any number of netdata through a single apache

 You can proxy multiple netdata via a single apache server, with URLs like `http://your.apache/netdata/NETDATA_SERVER/`, where `NETDATA_SERVER` is any netdata server on your network.